Singular band Induced by Long-Range Interaction Enables Unsplit Spreading of Localized Excitations

+This observation raises a direct question: what observable consequences follow from the singularity?
+The question is less trivial than it may first appear.
+Although long-range resonant dipole-dipole interaction is the microscopic mechanism behind subradiance~\cite{Lehmberg:1970aa,Lehmberg:1970ab,Dung2002}, short-range toy models can nevertheless reproduce many key quantitative features, such as the power-law scaling of subradiant decay rates~\cite{Tsoi:2008aa,Asenjo-Garcia2017,Albrecht2018,Kornovan:2019aa} and the antisymmetric wavefunctions of multiply excited subradiant states~\cite{Asenjo-Garcia2017,Albrecht2018}.
+This is possible because these features require only local knowledge of $\omega(k)$ near specific $k$-points, which short-range models can faithfully capture~\cite{Zhang:2019aa,Zhang:2020ab,Zhang:2022aa}.
+Moreover, long-range interactions sometimes behave effectively like even noninteracting systems~\cite{Mattes:2025aa}.

-We find a conceptually simple answer.
-Suppose we generate a local excitation at a single site of a one-dimensional (1D) lattice.
+In this Letter, we provide a conceptually transparent answer.
+Consider a local excitation initialized at a single site of a 1D lattice.
 The excitation evolves into a time-dependent waveform.
-While Lieb-Robinson bound captures how fast the wavefront propagates~\cite{Lieb:1972aa,Hauke:2013aa,Gong:2023aa,Chen:2019aa,Else:2020aa, Richerme:2014aa}, we focus on the overall shape of the waveform.
-As illustrated in Fig.~\ref{fig:schematic}, two distinct dynamical patterns may arise: (a) \emph{two-packet splitting}, where the excitation separates into two counter-propagating wave packets; and (b) \emph{unsplit spreading}, where the waveform broadens without splitting.
-Pattern~(b) resembles the textbook behavior of Gaussian wave-packet spreading, yet we find it impossible in a lattice whenever the band dispersion relation $\omega(k)$ is smooth.
-This no-go theorem admits a topological interpretation, and we generalize it to 2D lattices using the Gauss--Bonnet theorem.
-Therefore, splitting or not is an observable for non-smooth $\omega(k)$ established by the long-range interactions.
-Indeed, although not noted explicitly, we identify pattern~(b) in Fig.~4(c) of Ref.~\cite{Jurcevic:2014aa}, where 1D long-range XY model with $\alpha\approx 0.75$ is simulated using trapped ions.
+While the Lieb--Robinson bound constrains the speed of the propagating wavefront~\cite{Lieb:1972aa,Hauke:2013aa,Gong:2023aa,Chen:2019aa,Else:2020aa,Richerme:2014aa}, we focus on the overall shape of the wave packet.
+As illustrated in Fig.~\ref{fig:schematic}, two distinct dynamical patterns emerge: (a) \emph{two-packet splitting}, where the excitation separates into two counter-propagating wave packets, and (b) \emph{unsplit spreading}, where the waveform broadens without splitting.
+Pattern (b) resembles the textbook spreading of a Gaussian wave packet, yet we prove that it is impossible on a lattice whenever the band dispersion $\omega(k)$ is smooth.
+This no-go theorem admits a topological interpretation, and we extend it to 2D lattices by invoking the Gauss--Bonnet theorem.
+Consequently, the presence or absence of splitting serves as an observable signature of the non-smooth dispersion induced by long-range interactions.
+Indeed, although not explicitly noted, we identify unsplit spreading in Fig.~4(c) of Ref.~\cite{Jurcevic:2014aa}, where a 1D long-range XY model with $\alpha\approx 0.75$ was simulated using trapped ions.